wmde/wikidata-wikibase-team/process/journey-model.md

 *   We never had time to modernise or try new things out, 2 team structure made it feel like there are always enough products to work on and allocating people to do something new will just not work, unless the entire team is allocated (which is also not what Engineering Manager / Team might want)
 *   We are working in a dynamic industry and also with clear lack of resources (to tackle what we are trying to) - We are in a never ending race to produce and we never find the time to work on our infrastructure (aside from fire fighting)

-The problems stated above are not all of our problems of course, these are just the ones we decided to surface and that we felt are more pressing right now.
+The problems stated above are not all of our problems of course, these are just the ones we decided to that we feel are more pressing right now.

 We can’t solve all of our problems!
 That we know… so we mapped what are the problems we do want to solve.